Learning Center

 Tweak the Six-Traits rubric for different units

-While it’s true that the writer’s purpose and presentation may look very different depending on genre, all good writing possesses the same basic ingredients–the Six Traits.
-Consequently, the core of any trait-based writing rubric will be applicable to any genre.
+While it’s true that the writer’s purpose and presentation may look very different depending on mode and genre, all good writing possesses the same basic ingredients—the Six Traits.
+Consequently, the core of any trait-based writing rubric will be applicable to any written text.
 In fact, this is one of the advantages of the 6-Traits language.
 Strong writing always includes:

 6 Traits of Writing Smekens Education Original Icons